edgedb/rfcs/text/1000-migrations.rst

         property script -> array<str>;
     }

-The recommended way define the EdgeDB schema is via SDL files that are committed into the repository of a project that uses EdgeDB.
+The recommended way to define the EdgeDB schema is via SDL files that are committed into the repository of a project that uses EdgeDB.
 The canonical location for the schema files is the ``dbschema/`` directory in the project's root folder.